lescailab/nanorepertoire/.github/CONTRIBUTING.md

 - On your own fork, make a new branch `patch` based on `upstream/main` or `upstream/master`.
 - Fix the bug, and bump version (X.Y.Z+1).
 - Open a pull-request from `patch` to `main`/`master` with the changes.

-## Getting help

-For further information/help, please consult the [nf-core/nanorepertoire documentation](https://nf-co.re/nanorepertoire/usage) and don't hesitate to get in touch on the nf-core Slack [#nanorepertoire](https://nfcore.slack.com/channels/nanorepertoire) channel ([join our Slack here](https://nf-co.re/join/slack)).
-- Open a pull-request from `patch` to `main`/`master` with the changes.

 ## Pipeline contribution conventions